 Ingredients you’ll need

-- Freeze dried strawberries – for the frosting.
+- Freeze dried strawberries – we’ll use these in the frosting for intense strawberry flavor.
 You can find these in the dried fruit section at the grocery store, at Target, or at Trader Joe’s!

 - Start by combining the lemon zest and sugar in a large bowl.
-Rub the ingredients between your finger tips for about a minute until it smells like citrus heaven.
+Rub the ingredients between your finger tips for about 1 minute until it smells like citrus heaven.

 - Next, whisk together the flour, baking powder, and salt.
 Set it off to the side for a bit.

-- Now, come back to your lemon sugar concoction.
-Add the butter and beat until it’s all light and fluffy.
+- Add the butter to the lemon sugar and beat until it’s all light and fluffy.
 Add the eggs one at a time.
-Then, mix in plenty of vanilla extract, a heavy dollop of ricotta, and some neutral oil.
+Then, mix in the vanilla extract, ricotta, and neutral oil.

-- Once that’s whipped up nicely, we’ll add the flour mixture and milk in two batches.
-Scrape the bottom with a rubber spatula to get any un-mixed bits at the bottom.
+- Once that’s whipped up nicely, mix in the flour mixture and milk in two batches.
+Scrape the bottom of the bowl with a rubber spatula to get any un-mixed bits.

-- Grease 3 6-inch cake pans up real good.
-Divide the batter between the cake pans and bake at 375°F for 18-21 minutes, juuuust until an inserted toothpick has a few moist crumbs.
+- Grease three 6-inch cake pans.
+Then, divide the batter between the cake pans and bake at 375°F for 18-21 minutes, just until an inserted toothpick has a few moist crumbs.

-- Once the cakes are baked, let them hang out and cool completely.
+- Once the cakes are baked, let them cool completely.

 - While the cakes bake, crush the freeze dried strawberries in a food processor or with a mortar and pestle until you have a fine powder.
 Sift the mixture to remove any big lumps.

-- Then, add some vanilla, milk, and a pinch of salt for ~balance~.
+- Then, add some vanilla, milk, and a pinch of salt.
 Whip until it’s very fluffy, about 3-4 minutes!